Getting Started

 With a FileClient object, you can:

-• Get the list of files, download and delete files
+• Get the list of files, query and search for files, download and delete files.

 Examples